vuestorefront/shopware-pwa/docs/guide/plugins.md

 ![local-plugin-3](./../assets/local-plugin-3.png)

-In this case, it shows a random plugin bud it could be as well another promotion plugin.
+In this case, it shows a random plugin but it could be as well another promotion plugin.
 You always decide where to show slot with another plugin if exists.
 There are a lot more use cases.
 Like social login button - you're doing plugin for Facebook, but others may do plugins for Google, GitHub etc.